mongodb/docs/source/reference/javascript.rst

    ``skip()`` may become IO bound.

    Consider using range-based pagination for these kinds of tasks.
+That is, query for a range of objects, using logic within the application to determine the pagination rather than the database itself.
 This approach features better index utilization, if you do not need to easily jump to a specific page.

-TODO the above is mostly stolen from the wiki, and I'm not sure I understand what range-based paging is or where to link to an appropriate section.

 .. js:function:: snapshot()